Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 14 - It must be in that file: Script displays lines containing a pattern.

 Task 15 - Count that word: Script displays the number of lines that match a pattern.

+Task 16 - What's next?: Script displays lines containing a pattern and 3 lines after them in a file.